 For a packing list - write up a general list for rainy, cold, hot weather (All of them) .
 Print it off and place it in a page protector....use a overhead pen to mark it off....wipe it off when fully packed - ready for the next race.

+1) Set alarm clock.
+2) Go to bed early.
+3) Toss and turn.
 4) Fall asleep one hour before alarm is set to wake you.

 Kidding aside, I disagree with the "rest as much as possible" the day before the race.
 C'mon, you're not a fragile doll.
 And that's asking for trouble falling asleep later.
 I like some walking or even an easy hike the day before.
 (Cross-training workout two days before; Easy run three days before.)